Wildlife

 Contact a Fawn Rehabilitator

-It is common to find fawns left alone for long periods of time by the doe (the female parent).
-The doe knows when to return and will not do so if humans are around.
-The best thing you can do if you find a fawn is leave it alone for 24 hours or put it back where it was found, unless it is truly injured or orphaned.
+It is common to find fawns left alone for long periods by the doe (the female parent).
+The doe knows when to return and will not if humans are around.
+The best thing you can do if you find a fawn is leave it alone for 24 hours or put it back where it was found unless it is truly injured or orphaned.
 Even if it is injured or orphaned, it is okay to put it back or leave it alone.

 Is it injured?

-If the fawn is able to move on its own, than it’s likely not injured.
-Best thing to do is just leave it alone.
+If the fawn is able to move on its own, then it’s likely not injured.
+The best thing to do is just leave it alone.

-If the fawn is not moving, but still very young, then it’s likely not injured.
-Very young fawns (for the first 2 to 3 weeks of age) by instinct do not move.
+If the fawn is not moving but still very young, it’s likely not injured.
+Very young fawns (for the first 2 to 3 weeks of age), by instinct, do not move.
 They may lie perfectly still even if they are out in the middle of an open area.
 This is an instinct to protect them from predators.
 The mother licks the fawn to reduce any scent that could attract a predator.
-Best thing to do is just leave it alone.
+The best thing to do is just leave it alone.

-If the fawn is unable to move from the sight where found, than go to the bottom of this section to find a Fawn Rehabilitator near you.
+If the fawn is unable to move from the site where it was found, then go to the bottom of this section to find a Fawn Rehabilitator near you.

 Is the animal orphaned?